rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 <a name="4.226.4.4">4.226.4.4</a> Make a note on manufacture statement to indicate the original position on the source of any transposed statements for descriptions created according to ISBD order of elements (see [4.221.6.3](/DCRMR/ppdm/Place-of-manufacture/#4.221.6.3)).

-<a name="4.226.4.5">4.226.4.5</a> Make a note if the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of publication by giving the place of manufacutre of the later part(s) in a note. (see [4.221.7.2](/DCRMR/ppdm/Place-of-manufacture/#4.221.7.2)).
+<a name="4.226.4.5">4.226.4.5</a> Make a note if the manifestation is issued in more than one physical part, and the place of manufacture changes in the course of manufacture by giving the place of manufacutre of the later part(s) in a note. (see [4.221.7.2](/DCRMR/ppdm/Place-of-manufacture/#4.221.7.2)).

 ## 4.226.5 Notes from Name of manufacturer